kevintruong/til/Forking, Part 1: Introduction.md

 ```

 ## Can I make the child process execute another program?
 Yes.
-Use one of the `exec` functions after forking. [[http://man7.org/linux/man-pages/man3/exec.3.html]]
+Use one of the `exec` functions after forking. [[http://man7.org/linux/man-pages/man3/exec.3.html]] The `exec` set of functions replaces the process image with the the process image of what is being called.
+This means that any lines of code after the `exec` call are replaced.
+Any other work you want the child process to do should be done before the `exec` call.
 ```C
 #include <unistd.h>
 #include <sys/types.h>